 "In terms of my style/creative inspiration I'm interested in genre and using genre to subvert audiences expectations, but also grounded characterful stories (El-Hadi).

 El-Hadi's short, Homecoming, which is about a young Muslim detained at an airport, was inspired by someone he grew up with.
-Since his graduation in 2012, Sami has interned with Raindance and has been busy working on radio plays and short films.
+Since his graduation in 2012, Sami has interned with Raindance and has worked with Channel 4 and now Working Title in script development.